Tríona Ní Dhomhnaill

-Tríona Ní Dhomhnaill (borm 1953) is an acclaimed Irish traditional singer, keyboard player, and composer.
+Tríona Ní Dhomhnaill (born 1953) is an acclaimed Irish traditional singer, keyboard player, and composer.
 She is considered one of the most influential female vocalists in the history of Irish music.
 Throughout her career, Tríona Ní Dhomhnaill has worked with renowned traditional Irish groups such as Skara Brae, The Bothy Band, and Nightnoise.
 In February 2024 it was announced that she was to be recognised with a Lifetime Achievement Award at the 6th RTÉ Radio 1 Folk Awards.

 Early years

 Tríona Ní Dhomhnaill was raised in Kells, County Meath.
 She was born in 1953.
 Her paternal grandparents moved there from the Rann na Feirste Gaeltacht of County Donegal in the 1930s.

 Tríona is from a prominent musical family.
 Her paternal aunt, Neillí, contributed nearly 300 folk songs to the folklore collection of University College Dublin.
 Together with her brother, Mícheál Ó Domhnaill, younger sister Maighread Ní Dhomhnaill, and multi-instrumentalist Dáithí Sproule, Ní Dhomhnaill formed the folk group, Skara Brae, in which she played the clavinet and sang.
 Skara Brae specialised in songs sung in the Irish language, many sourced from the Rann na Feirste area where their father's family originated.